Fiat 128 SOHC engine: Production

 The Fiat SOHC used the full gamut of induction techniques through its long production run.
-The original 128 and 138 series engines originally used a single down-draught carburettor.
+The 128 and 138 series engines originally used a single down-draught carburettor.
 The carburettor was normally of progressive twin-choke design (two asymmetric sized chokes operated progressively) such as the Weber DMTR and DATR of the X1/9.
 Multi-point fuel injection (MPI) was introduced late in the 138 series to help meet lowered emission requirements in the US.
 The original MPI system comprised a large cylindrical plenum running parallel to the engine with individual runners to each inlet port and a single throttle controlling air-flow into the plenum.
 This plenum was pressurised in the Mk I Uno Turbo.
-The plenum was slightly redesigned to a more angular "box" shape for the 3rd Generation engines and was again pressurised for the Uno and Punto GT Turbo models.
-For the 3rd Generation engines the down-draft carburettor was replaced with a Single-point injection system (SPI) in the base-level models.
+The plenum was slightly redesigned to a more angular "box" shape for the 3rd generation engines and was again pressurised for the Uno and Punto GT Turbo models.
+For the 3rd generation engines, the down-draft carburettor was replaced with a Single-point injection system (SPI) in the base-level models.
 The SPI system mounts on a manifold similar to that of the carburetted models and looks, as well as acts, much like a single-choke carburettor with a single throttle plate but no venturi and a centrally mounted single injector.